eerkela/bertrand/docs/source/content/api/extension_func.rst

 Extension functions
 -------------------
-:func:`@extension_func <extension_func>` transforms the decorated callable into an :class:`ExtensionFunc` object, which supports arbitrary arguments and default values.
-This adds the following attributes to the decorated function's interface, in addition to any that are present on the function itself (see :ref:`nested decorators <attachable.nested>`).
+:func:`@extension_func <extension_func>` transforms the decorated callable into an :class:`ExtensionFunc` object, which supports dynamic arguments and default values.
+This adds the following attributes to the decorated function's interface, in addition to any that are present on the callable itself (see :ref:`nested decorators <attachable.nested>`).

 .. autosummary::